-As an invite-only event, this is the perfect opportunity to learn from the inspiring women who are leading the Microsoft Azure Data organization.
+This is an invite-only event to connect with the inspiring women who are leading the Microsoft Azure Data organization.
 The event will include an insightful panel discussion and plenty of opportunities to network with both your peers and members of the Microsoft team.

 Never attended a virtual networking event?
 Check out our latest virtual event with Microsoft's women leaders in customer service and sales HERE for an idea of what to expect.

-While you don't need to be looking for new opportunities to attend the event, Microsoft is hiring.
+Microsoft is hiring.
 If you are interested in Microsoft and open to exploring your career options, this is a prime opportunity to connect with the Microsoft team to learn more and get your questions answered.
-The Microsoft team will be connecting directly with event registrants who are available and interested for interviews, especially for the key role of Senior Software Engineers.
+The Microsoft team will be connecting directly with event registrants who are available and interested for interviews, especially for the key role of Senior Software Engineer.

 What is Microsoft Azure?
 Azure is an ever-expanding set of cloud computing services to help your organization meet its business challenges.
 Azure gives you the freedom to build, manage, and deploy applications on a massive, global network using your preferred tools and frameworks.
 Additionally, to learn more about Microsoft's values and commitment to Diversity, Environment and Innovation click here.

 About PowerToFly: PowerToFly is a women-run startup that works with companies to identify skilled professionals they'd like to network with.
 Over the past two years, we've produced over one hundred events across the world with brands like American Express, Microsoft, Deloitte, and Slack, which have resulted in countless hires.
 Visit http://powertofly.com to learn more.